julianpoy/recipesage-docs/docs/tutorials/settings/account.md

 ### Deleting Your Account

-This button will delete your account and all associated data from RecipeSage permenantly.
+This button will delete your account and all associated data from RecipeSage permanently.